-Section 4: Computer and Electronic Engineering Technology
+Section 6: Electronic Engineering Technology

-- · Have command of the English language - Have reading comprehension skills sufficient to read and comprehend manuals and textbooks - · Have commutation skills sufficient to prepare required reports - Be able to understand and follow both written and oral instructions - Be able to complete requirements for college level classes - Possess sufficient mobility, dexterity, and visual acuity to do computer and electronic installations, wiring, and repair - · Manually be able to lift up to 50 lbs - · Transport equipment and materials as necessary - · Position and maneuver in confined spaces - · Work at varying heights - · Must be able to differentiate colors - · Read meters, gauges, and other electronic measuring devices - · Judge distance and space relationship of objects - · Distinguish basic colors for determining component values - Examine computer hardware components and software programs for diagnosis and repair - Calculate electrical values (voltage, current, resistance) - · Work cooperatively with partners and groups - Work for long periods amidst electrical equipment, dust and heat, and variations in lighting.
+- Have command of the English language - Have reading comprehension skills sufficient to read and comprehend manuals and textbooks - Have commutation skills sufficient to prepare required reports - Be able to understand and follow both written and oral instructions - Be able to complete requirements for college level classes - Possess sufficient mobility, dexterity, and visual acuity to do computer and electronic installations, wiring, and repair - Read meters, gauges, and other electronic measuring devices - Judge distance and space relationship of objects - Distinguish basic colors for determining component values - Examine computer hardware components and software programs for diagnosis and repair - Calculate electrical values (voltage, current, resistance) - Work cooperatively with partners and groups

-Section 5: Computer Science
+Section 7: Computer Science

-- · Have command of the English language - Have reading comprehension skills sufficient to read and comprehend college textbooks - Have communication skills sufficient to prepare required reports - Be able to understand and follow both written and oral instructions - · Be able to complete requirements for college level classes - Have the ability to communicate information and ideas to others.
+- Have command of the English language - Have reading comprehension skills sufficient to read and comprehend college textbooks - Have communication skills sufficient to prepare required reports - Be able to understand and follow both written and oral instructions - Be able to complete requirements for college level classes - Have the ability to communicate information and ideas to others.

-Section 6: Human Services
+Section 8: Human Services

-- Ability to communicate verbally as a student in classes, and later as a professional in individual and group counseling situations - Sufficient verbal skills and language to: collaborate with a wide variety of helping professionals in clinical, societal and professional areas; deliver accurate and required information; and to search for information, e.g., questioning
+- Ability to communicate verbally as a student in classes, and later as a professional in individual and group counseling situations - Sufficient verbal skills and language to: collaborate with a wide variety of helping professionals in clinical, societal and professional areas; deliver accurate and required information; and to search for information, e.g., questioning - Sufficient writing ability to formulate written assessment, charting notes, reports, etc - Ability to sustain cognitive integrity in areas of short- and long-term memory, areas of written documentation and followthrough of responsibilities - Ability to concentrate on the execution of treatment plans, assigned skills and tasks as well as the integration and communication of this work for both short and long term periods of time - Ability to work in settings that may lend themselves to frequent interruptions and immediate crisis response management - Ability to cope with a variety of stressors, including people-place occurrences, and demonstrate safe and required care for groups and individuals - Ability to secure transportation to practicum sites and classes - Ability to consistently attend and participate in classes - Ability to demonstrate and maintain organizational skills, time management and professional respect.
+Ability to adhere to and practice the Human Service Department's ethical guidelines

-- Sufficient writing ability to formulate written assessment, charting notes, reports, etc - Ability to sustain cognitive integrity in areas of short- and long-term memory, areas of written documentation and followthrough of responsibilities - Ability to concentrate on the execution of treatment plans, assigned skills and tasks as well as the integration and communication of this work for both short and long term periods of time - Ability to work in settings that may lend themselves to frequent interruptions and immediate crisis response management - Ability to cope with a variety of stressors, including peopleplace occurrences, and demonstrate safe and required care for groups and individuals - · Ability to secure transportation to practicum sites and classes - · Ability to consistently attend and participate in classes - Ability to demonstrate and maintain organizational skills, time management and professional respect.
-Ability to adhere to and practice the Human Service Department's ethical guidelines - A State Police criminal check is the responsibility of students and may be required for clinical fieldwork and /or employment upon the request of an agency.
+• A State Police criminal check is the responsibility of students and may be required for clinical fieldwork and /or employment upon the request of an agency.
 Applicants who have had difficulty with the law depending upon the nature of the problem may not be employable or even eligible for fieldwork.
 Applicants need to discuss these matters in an interview with the Department Chair to determine future direction.

-Section 7: Liberal Arts/General Studies/Business
+Section 9: Liberal Arts/General Studies/Business

-- Read and comprehend textbooks and materials at the 11th grade level - Communicate and assimilate information either in spoken or printed format or through the use of adaptive equipment - · Engage in active listening - Gather, analyze, and draw conclusions from data using deductive and inductive reasoning - · Exercise effective time management skills - Follow written instructions with minimal supervision, meet deadlines, and work in a project based environment - See, hear, and speak well enough to understand information and to be understood by others with reasonable accommodations.
+- Read and comprehend textbooks and materials at the 11th grade level - Communicate and assimilate information either in spoken or printed format or through the use of adaptive equipment - Engage in active listening - Gather, analyze, and draw conclusions from data using deductive and inductive reasoning - Exercise effective time management skills - Follow written instructions with minimal supervision, meet deadlines, and work in a project based environment - See, hear, and speak well enough to understand information and to be understood by others with reasonable accommodations.

-Section 8: Massage Therapy
+Section 10: Massage Therapy